 Go to www.irs.gov

 This year you should be able to download a PDF copy of your transcript.
 This can also be turned in to the Financial Aid Office

-● On the main page, in the orange bar labeled “Tool,” click on “Order a Return or Tax Transcript”
+● On the main page, in the orange bar labeled “Tool,” click on “Order a Tax Return Transcript”

-● Gather the information needed and click on the “Order a Transcript” link
+● Gather the information needed and click on the “Order a Tax Return Transcript” link

 ● Follow directions and enter information requested

 ● Under type of transcript: Select “Tax Return Transcript” UNLESS you amended your taxes, in which case you will need BOTH a Tax Return Transcript AND a Tax Account Transcript

 ● Under year: enter the year that we requested on your document tracking letter